Some types of vehicle are ‘exempt’ from vehicle tax. This means that you do not need to pay for the vehicle tax.

-You don’t have to pay vehicle tax on the following types of vehicle.
+You do not have to pay if you have one of the following types of vehicle.

 Vehicles used by a disabled person